FuelLabs/ETHDubai-2022-Workshop/docs/slides/exercise_4.md

 fn deposit();
 ```
 * Make sure that the coins forwarded are one of the supported token types.
-* Use persistent storage to store the amount deposited at a slot that depends
+* Use persistent storage to store the amount deposited at a slot.
-  on three parameters (use `hash_pair`):
-  * The asset ID of the coins forwarded.
-  * The address of the sender.
-  * An identifier to indicate that this slot is for deposits.
+* A function for generating key is provided for you in the Github folder for
+  Exercise 4.

 ---